 How does a ganglion develop?

-It is assumed that increased stress on the wrist leads to increased formation of synovial fluid (synovia).
-The fluid causes the wrist capsule to bulge at a weak point.
-The causes leading to the formation of a ganglion are unclear.
-The temporal association of two events does not necessarily imply a causal relationship.
-Observation of a ganglion after an accident, a fall, or a contusion is not sufficient to assume with certainty a cause-and-effect relationship.
-A causal relationship with pregnancy or rheumatic diseases is not certain.
+It is believed that increased stress on the wrist leads to increased production of synovial fluid (synovia).
+The fluid leads to an outpouching of the joint capsule (soft synovial membranes) at the wrist at a weak point.
+The possible causes leading to the development of a ganglion are unclear.
+Depending on the joint affected, ganglions are readily associated with different causes and different complaints are noted.
+A ganglion is often observed as a result of injury or overuse, as well as chronic irritation.
+In some cases it can occur in temporal connection with an arthrosis.
+There is also a theory that the benign soft tissue tumors known as ganglia develop primarily in people with weak connective tissue.
+However, the exact causes could not be proven until today.
+The temporal linkage of two events does not necessarily imply a causal relationship.
+The observation of a ganglion after an accident, a fall or a contusion is not sufficient to assume with certainty a cause-effect relationship.
+A causal relationship with pregnancy or rheumatic diseases has not been established.
 In rheumatism, swelling of the tendon gliding tissue occasionally occurs.
 This swelling is also called tendon sheath hygroma.
-There is no connection between wrist ganglia and tendon sheath hygroma.
+There is no association between wrist ganglia and tendon sheath hygromen.

 Treat ganglions without surgery